Vanilla-OS/handbook/articles/en/install-distrobox.md

 ---
 Title: Install Distrobox
-Description Learn how to install Distrobox on Vanilla OS.
+Description: Learn how to install Distrobox on Vanilla OS.
 PublicationDate: 2023-01-02
 Authors:
     - mirkobrombin